zhenglibao/FlexLib/README.md

 ## FlexLib
 [中文版](https://github.com/zhenglibao/FlexLib/blob/master/README.zh.md)

-FlexLib is an obj-c layout framework for iOS.
+FlexLib is an Objective-C layout framework for iOS.
 It's based on [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) model which is standard for web layout.
 So the layout capability is powerful and easy to use.

-With FlexLib, you can write iOS ui much faster than before, and there are better adaptability.
+With FlexLib, you can write iOS UI much faster than before, and there are better adaptability.

 - [Screenshots](#screenshots)
 - [Feature](#feature)